Mirek Topolánek: Political views

 Topolánek considers himself to be a liberal conservative politician.
 He stated that his values are conservative while his economical views are Liberal.

 Topolánek stated that ODS should embrace Klausism as its ideology when he was leader of the party.
 He also supported indirect election.

 Prior to the 2017 legislative election Topolánek stated that ODS should take more patriotic stances which he believed would prevent rise of Tomio Okamura and extremists.
 He warned against copying Alternative for Germany.
 Topolánek also stated that the Civic Democratic Party and the Party of Free Citizens were the only real political parties that had rational stances towards the European Union and considers other parties to be too pro-EU.
 He was also very critical of ANO 2011 and Andrej Babiš whose politics he called "theft guaranteed by state."
 He has also criticised French president Emmanuel Macron stating that a speech he gave demonstrated "arrogance and a disregard for EU law".

 On 4 November 2017, Topolánek participated in meeting called "Law and Equality."
 He criticised Multiculturalism and Angela Merkel's politics towards refugees.
 He stated that multiculturalism is killing Europe.
 He warned against Sharia and called for ban of political Islam.

 Personal life

 Topolánek has two daughters, two sons and two grandchildren.
 He was married to Pavla Topolánková from 1979 to February 2010.
 In June 2010, he married Lucie Talmanová.
 His hobbies include tennis, golf and rally driving.
 He likes books by Steinbeck, Hemingway, and Kundera.
 He admires such political personalities as Winston Churchill, Margaret Thatcher and José María Aznar.

+On 13 October 2025, Topolánek disclosed on his podcast Zlámaný topol that he had been diagnosed with pancreatic cancer.